purvanshk/purvanshk/README.md

 - 👋 Hi, I’m @purvanshk
 - 👀 I’m interested in programming.
-- 🌱 I’m currently learning machine larning.
+- 🌱 I’m currently learning machine learning.
-- 💞️ I’m looking to collaborate on maachine learning projects.
+- 💞️ I’m looking to collaborate on machine learning projects.
-- 📫 How to reach me email me on purvansh.kothari108@gmail.com
+- 📫 How to reach me email me on purvansh.kothari10@gmail.com

 <!---
 purvanshk/purvanshk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.